Krolang/Anacuei/Configure Ethernet.md

 `sudo reboot`

 ## 5. Test the network
-Connect the Pi to the router with ethernet, then attempt to ping another computer that is also connected to the router but over its WiFi.
+Connect the Pi to the router with ethernet, then attempt to ping another computer that is also connected to the router but over its Wi-Fi.

 `ping` *the computer's IP*